The Iga Swiatek era is well and truly here

-In the pre-match discussions before Iga Swiatek vs Karolina Muchova on Sunday at the French Open 2023 women’s singles final in Paris on Sunday, there was a discussion on Sony Sports Network.
-It centered around whether a win for the Polish world No 1 will mean that we would be at the start of the dynasty.
+In the pre-match discussions before Iga Swiatek faced Karolina Muchova for the women’s singles French Open title on Saturday, the topic, on the Sony Sports Network, centered around whether we were at the beginning of a new tennis dynasty.
 India tennis legend Sania Mirza had no hesitation with her answer.
 The dynasty has already begun.

-When Swiatek won her first Grand Slam at French Open 2020, she was another addition in the long list of first-time winners at Roland Garros.
+When Swiatek won her first Grand Slam at the 2020 French Open, she was another addition in the long list of first-time winners at Roland Garros.
 Women’s singles was anyway in an unpredictable phase, but French Open was especially so.
 Either side of between Serena Williams and Maria Sharapova at the start of the last decade, we had witnessed many a surprise win on the Parisian clay.

 Even for Swiatek, who often seems to be in a state of wonderment about her own growing stature in the game, 2022 felt like a chance to show that 2020 wasn’t a fluke.
-She was chasing that second Grand Slam title to tell herself that what happened with her first Slam, when she won it as an unseeded outsider (world No 54, hadn’t won a title on tour before), wasn’t just happenstance.
+She was chasing that second Grand Slam title to tell herself that what happened with her first Slam, when she won it as an unseeded outsider (then the world No 54 who hadn’t won a title on tour before), wasn’t just happenstance.

-And now here we are, in 2023, where Swiatek has won back-to-back on her favourite surface.
+And now here we are, in 2023, where Swiatek has won back-to-back Grand Slam titles on her favourite surface.
 There are, or should be, no doubts.
 The Swiatek era is well and truly upon us.

 “Last year for sure it was a confirmation for me that the first time wasn’t a coincidence or something like that,” Swiatek said.
 “This one, for sure, it was a little bit tougher in terms of injuries and the pressure, and also coming back to this tournament as a defending champion, I right now feel like it’s a little bit different.”